EIDA/mediatorws/README.md

 --------------------------------

 * only /query method is implemented (dataselect /queryauth is not implemented)
-* error message texts are not according to specification
+* error message texts are JSON, not plain text
-* in GET requests, only the long version of the parameter names is supported
-* some queries return incorrect results

 Federator server